Holding Auto Manufacturers Responsible for Injuries Caused by Defective Cars

 When a defective product either causes an accident or causes injuries that should have been avoidable, the manufacturer may be held legally responsible.
 Many law firms advertise for these cases, but very few truly have the experience, expertise and resources to effectively handle them.
-Butler, Wooten & Fryhofer, LLP has an unparalleled track record handing cases involving defective automobiles, but we also have extensive experience handling cases involving all sorts of defective products, ranging from billboards to eyeglasses.
+Butler Wooten Cheeley & Peak LLP has an unparalleled track record handing cases involving defective automobiles, but we also have extensive experience handling cases involving all sorts of defective products, ranging from billboards to eyeglasses.

-At Butler, Wooten & Fryhofer, LLP, there is no doubt we have what it takes.
+At Butler Wooten Cheeley & Peak LLP, there is no doubt we have what it takes.
 Our verdict and settlement record proves it.

 If you or your client has a potential defect case, experience and results matter.
 Our Georgia-based auto defect lawyers have verdict and settlement results winning eight- and nine-figure verdicts against major manufacturers like General Motors, Toyota, Ford and Chrysler on behalf of accident victims and their families.
 We have handled and tried these cases to juries in Georgia and throughout the United States.

 A History of Fighting and Winning Auto Defect Cases

 Our dedicated trial attorneys represent clients who have been catastrophically injured and those who have lost loved ones in auto accidents as a result of defective products and vehicles.
 The following are some of the major types of defects we have successfully handled:

 - Tire failure: When tires are poorly designed and manufactured, tread separation and tire blowouts can cause rollovers and other serious accidents and injuries.